EXPLANATION OF DOSHAS

 Responsible for gastric fire, enzymes, amino acids, metabolism, neurotransmitters and neuropeptides involved in thinking, regulates body heat, appetite, vitality, learning, understanding

-Physical: medium frame and weight; sensitive and reactive body; seldom gain or lose much weight, or they may fluctuate slightly up and down with weight; sharp, yellowish teeth; soft, perhaps bleeding gums; bright eyes that are sensitive to light; strong appetite and thirst; fine, thin hair, which often turns grey early in life or goes bald; sharp facial features; heart-shaped face; fair, shiny skin; tends toward loose, liquid stools; prone to rashes, acne, inflammation; soft, oily skin that reddens and flushes easily, hair and feces; heartburn, acid stomach, fetid smell under armpits, feet and socks; strong constitution; longevity; strength
+Physical: medium frame and weight; sensitive and reactive body; seldom gain or lose much weight, or they may fluctuate slightly up and down with weight; sharp, yellowish teeth; soft, perhaps bleeding gums; bright eyes that are sensitive to light; strong appetite and thirst; fine, thin hair, which often turns grey early in life or goes bald; sharp facial features; heart-shaped face; fair, shiny skin; tends toward loose, liquid stools; prone to rashes, acne, inflammation; soft, oily skin that reddens and flushes easily; soft, oily feces and hair; heartburn, acid stomach; fetid smell under armpits, feet and socks; strong constitution; longevity; strength

 Psychological: excellent leaders; very disciplined; excellent capacity for learning, understanding, concentrating; blessed with wisdom; attached to principles, maybe to a point of fanaticism; may give a wrong answer with great confidence; love noble professions; make good money and spend it on luxuries; enjoys perfume and jewelry; intelligent

 Out of balance: judgmental; critical; perfectionist; anger easily

 Kapha = Water and earth

 Kapha forms the body’s structures and is the glue that holds the cells together.
 It supplies water to all of the systems, organs and cells of the body.
 Kapha maintains immunity, moisturizes the skin and lubricates the joints.
 Kapha in balance creates calmness, forgiveness, love and stability.
 When out of balance, it promotes attachment, possessiveness, greed and congestive disorders within the physical body.